eBPF security observability with Cilium Tetragon

 > Real-time Kubernetes security observability with eBPF and Cilium Tetragon on CKS

-This tutorial demonstrates how to use extended Berkeley Packet Filter (eBPF) with Cilium Tetragon for real-time security observability and runtime enforcement within Kubernetes on CoreWeave Kubernetes Service (CKS).
-By the end, you have Tetragon installed on a CKS cluster, an audit policy applied to monitor process execution, and a live stream of security events you can use for auditing, compliance, and runtime threat detection.
+This tutorial demonstrates how to use extended Berkeley Packet Filter (eBPF) with Cilium Tetragon on CoreWeave Kubernetes Service (CKS).
+This combination provides real-time Kubernetes security observability and runtime enforcement.
+By the end, you have Tetragon installed on a CKS cluster and an audit policy that monitors process execution.
+You also have a live stream of security events for auditing, compliance, and runtime threat detection.
 This guide is for cluster operators and security engineers who need visibility into container and process behavior on CKS.

 ## Background

-CoreWeave reinforces network security and observability at multiple levels: programmable hardware (BlueField-3 DPUs), CNI plugins like Cilium (with eBPF), and runtime tools such as Cilium Tetragon for process-level enforcement and monitoring.
-This approach provides workload isolation, auditability, and real-time detection without the performance overhead of virtualized environments.
+CoreWeave reinforces network security and observability at multiple levels.
+These levels include programmable BlueField-3 data processing units (DPUs), container network interface (CNI) plugins such as Cilium with eBPF, and runtime tools such as Cilium Tetragon.
+This approach provides workload isolation, auditability, and real-time detection.

 ### Purpose

 * **Security observability**: When you configure Tetragon with eBPF, you gain insight into security events and anomalies within your Kubernetes clusters.
-Tetragon provides runtime visibility into container behavior and can track specific system calls, such as `execve`, to provide an auditable trail of process executions.
+Tetragon provides runtime visibility into container behavior.
+It can track specific system calls, such as `execve`, to create an auditable trail of process executions.

-* **Auditing and compliance**: This setup helps you ensure compliance with security policies by showing which operations run within your cluster, which strengthens your security posture.
+* **Auditing and compliance**: This setup helps you assess compliance with security policies by showing which operations run within your cluster.

 ## Prerequisites